artyom-beilis/skyhopper/README.md

 The watch lists are stored at your phone on per domain basis.
 They are kept even when you reopen the app.

-_Note:_ if you accessing the app from different location (for example from local server) than it is stored separately, so prepare the list in advance.

 ## User Objects

 This application does not contain every possible star or DSO.
 If you want to access objects that are not listed in the database you can add them via "User Objects" in settings menu.